chocolatetoothpaste/camino/README.md

 request.method --- a string, in the case of a server the request method.
 You could augment the window.location object with a "method" in the onclick event or something like that

-request.data --- the request body, from a HTML form for example, and should be ignored for get request since many servers will drop it in transmission.
-Again, this could be augmented with an "onclick" event if you want to pass around data
+request.raw -- the raw request body

+request.data --- the request body after it has been parsed (if using built in content-type handlers).

-request.files --- an array of files that were upload, captured into Buffers
+request.files --- an array of files that were uploaded, captured into Buffers (if applicable)

-I would strongly recommend passing file uploads as a base64 encoded string in your JSON payload.
-It works better and keeps your data payload more organized.
+In the browser it is possible to augment the location object with additional properties/data you want to pass around.

 * * *

-    camino.listen( server [, responder] );
+    camino.listen( server [, responder] ); // Node.js (server)

 OR

-    camino.listen( window [, options] [, responder] ); // Browser only
+    camino.listen( window [, options] [, responder] ); // Browser

 When you call the listen() function, you have the option of passing in a custom "response" object/function.